modernish/modernish/README.md

 Non-fatal shell bugs currently tested for are:

-* `BUG_ALSUBSH`: Aliases defined within subshells leak upwards to the main shell.
-  (Bug found in older versions of ksh93.)
 * `BUG_APPENDC`: When `set -C` (`noclobber`) is active, "appending" to a nonexistent file with `>>` throws an error rather than creating the file. (zsh \< 5.1) This is a bug making `use safe` less convenient to work with, as this sets